Cognio-so/DruidX-Enterprise/backend/Orchestrator/orchestrator.md

     <node name="RAG">
       <description>Document and image analysis</description>
       <use_when>
+        <case>Newly uploaded documents are present (PDFs, text files, Word docs, spreadsheets, etc.) AND query is about analyzing/processing them</case>
-        <case>Query explicitly references uploaded documents: "in the document", "from the file", "analyze this PDF"</case>
+        <case>Query explicitly references uploaded documents: "in the document", "from the file", "analyze this PDF", "what does the document say", "summarize the file"</case>
         <case>Query explicitly references images for ANALYSIS: "in the image", "what's in the image", "second image", "analyze this image", "describe this image", "extract text from image"</case>
+        <case>New documents just uploaded (check new_uploaded_docs) AND query is about content extraction, analysis, or summary</case>
         <case>Follow-up when last_route=RAG AND continuing document/image discussion</case>
       </use_when>
       <do_not_use>
         <case>Image editing queries: "edit this image", "make it brighter", "change the color", "remove background", "modify", "adjust", "enhance" → Use Image node instead</case>
         <case>If user uploaded image AND query is about editing/modifying the image → Route to Image node, NOT RAG</case>
       </do_not_use>
-      <critical_note>RAG is for image ANALYSIS only (extracting text, describing content).
+      <critical_note>RAG is for document/image ANALYSIS only (extracting text, describing content, summarizing, answering questions about documents).
 Image EDITING queries must route to Image node, not RAG.
-If text content is pasted directly in query (not uploaded), use SimpleLLM instead</critical_note>
+If text content is pasted directly in query (not uploaded), use SimpleLLM instead.
+When new_uploaded_docs contains documents, strongly consider RAG unless query is clearly for image editing or other specialized tasks.</critical_note>
     </node>

     <node name="WebSearch">